 24 Hour Monitoring

 Our UL listed central station, American Two-Way provides 24-hour monitoring.
 Their sole responsibility is to notify the police, fire department, or customer specified persons in the event of an alarm activation.
-Alpha Fire and Security Alarm can receive alarm signals from standard phone lines, as well as cellular alarm dialers and through VoIP.
+Alpha Fire Unlimited can receive alarm signals from standard phone lines, as well as cellular alarm dialers and through VoIP.
 Their ability to interpret Contact ID allows the operators to provide emergency services with greater information about your system.
 If you need to talk with our central station, either in the event of a false alarm or to test your system, you will always be answered by a live person.

-Alpha Fire can access account information over a secure internet connection to view alarm events and account information.
+Alpha Fire Unlimited can access account information over a secure internet connection to view alarm events and account information.
 We can also check the status of your panel and assure proper functioning – without a service call.

 Intrusion detection systems, commonly referred to as Burglar Alarms, are designed to detect unwanted entry into specific areas or throughout a protected premises.
-Alpha Fire installs systems consisting of multiple layers of perimeter intrusion detection consisting of magnetic door and window contacts and interior areas of coverage via motion sensors, glass break detectors and more.
+Alpha Fire Unlimited installs systems consisting of multiple layers of perimeter intrusion detection consisting of magnetic door and window contacts and interior areas of coverage via motion sensors, glass break detectors and more.
 Our high end commercial security alarms can also include panic or duress buttons to summon other building occupants or the police.

 Alarm panel monitoring signals can travel via IP network or a cellular dialer providing almost immediate connection to our UL listed Central Station.